Animal-assisted therapy: Limitations

 It is unclear to what degree the animal itself contributes in the recovery process.

 There are some concerns specific to dolphin-assisted therapy: First, it is potentially hazardous to the human patients, and it is harmful to the dolphins themselves; by taking dolphins out of their natural environment and putting them in captivity for therapy can be hazardous to their well-being.
-Second, dolphin-assisted therapy has been strongly criticized as having no long term benefit, and being based on flawed observations.
-Third, psychologists have cautioned that dolphin assisted therapy is not effective for any known condition.
+Second, dolphin-assisted therapy has been strongly criticized as having no long-term benefit, and being based on flawed observations.
+Third, psychologists have cautioned that dolphin-assisted therapy is not effective for any known condition.

 There are concerns that people may become dependent on the animal and could interfere with the recovery process for PTSD.
 People may feel as though they cannot do things on their own without the presence of the animal.

 Ethical concerns

 Though AAT has existed and been in practice for decades, the lack of standardization creates potential risks for both the animals and humans involved.
 Due to the unclear structural guidelines on the use of animals in therapeutic settings, possible impacts to the animal include stress, injury, and health complications.
 Research has shown that despite quality guidelines in place to ensure the health of the therapy animal, there are reports of negative interactions between human participant and therapy dogs.
 These reports include mistreating and teasing the dogs by patients and staff at locations in which therapy is hosted.
-In studies conducted, people with certain disabilities had to be excluded from the experiment due to increase in the stress of the therapy dog, and ultimately decline in overall wellbeing.
+In studies conducted, people with certain disabilities had to be excluded from the experiment due to increase in the stress of the therapy dog, and ultimately decline in overall well-being.
 There is a question as to whether bringing animals into AAT settings where the client has a history of violence is ethical, or if the benefit outweighs the risk.

-Equine assisted therapy showed a need for more studies of equine behavior to obtain an understanding of stress signals from horses.
+Equine-assisted therapy showed a need for more studies of equine behavior to obtain an understanding of stress signals from horses.
 Through understanding the stress signals shown by horses, a safe and healthy experience during the therapy session can be held, by allowing handlers to minimize stress.
 For therapy animals limited time for rest, multiple sessions, and long duration of sessions were linked to higher stress.
 Assessing animals for signs of fatigue and stress can prevent negative experience for both humans and animals involved.
 Animals used should be limited to a specific duration and number of sessions, as well as given access to proper environmental conditions, food, water, and rest.